Chiropractic care for pain & sports injuries

 Dr Eric looks at a series of simple every day actions including the ability to touch your toes, reach overhead, or perform a lunge.
 Poor movement is often masked by compensations that develop overtime and daily repetition of this can ultimately result in injury and pain.
 The Functional Movement Assessment helps Dr Eric identify regions in the body that lack mobility (range of motion), or stability (motor control), allowing for an accurate treatment to restore pain-free function and movement.

-Overuse of soft tissues through repetitive motion or athletics can cause your body to produce dense adhesions that bind up and tie down tissues that need to move freely.
+Overuse of soft tissues through repetitive motion or athletics can cause your body to produce dense adhesions that bind up and tie down muscles and nerves that need to move freely.
 This can cause muscle tightness and reduced range of motion, loss of strength, pain, even numbness and weakness.

 Active Release Technique (ART), Graston and Massage Cupping help break-up trigger points and fascial adhesions to allow for free and unimpeded movement of muscles, tendons, nerves and joints; to allow for a dramatic change in comfort, flexibility and strength and to improve your form and function for better performance.